UWPCE-PythonCert/ProgrammingInPython/source/exercises/dict_lab.rst

 Add the file to your clone of the repository and commit changes frequently while working on the following tasks.
-When you are done, push your changes to GitHub and issue a pull request.

-(if you are struggling with git -- just write the code for now)

 When the script is run, it should accomplish the following four series of
 actions: